 Make sure to fill up on gas and snacks when you leave Helena and head north as the countryside is beautiful in its vast openness and that includes a lack of facilities.

 With just a few miles left in the tank I saw a sign for this town and had no choice to go off the highway and that's when I discovered the town of Ovando Montana (which Lewis and Clark and visited some 200 years earlier).
 It's a fun stop with clean bathrooms, hand scooped ice cream, century old buildings, and some of the friendliest people I've met anywhere.
 Small town doesn't even begin to describe it since there are only 50 residents and I think one man owns most of the buildings.
 In fact, when the store owner saw me looking at his ancient gas pumps trying to figure how they worked, he called over to me from his rocking chair and said, "pump's on, just give me money!"
-While I always try to use Shell so I can get my Fuel Rewards® savings, this was one of the most unique gas station experiences I've ever had.
+This was one of the most unique gas station experiences I've ever had.

 Huckleberry Everything ...

 Montana is mad for huckleberries.
 During our time exploring between the parks, I came across everything from huckleberry ice cream to huckleberry beer, huckleberry gin, preserves, hamburger topping, bread, and of course just plain huckleberries.
 If you've never had had one before, it's essentially a small berry similar to a blueberry.
 I was told that you aren't allowed to leave the state without having at least huckleberry treat so I had several and even brought some huckleberry gin from Glacier Distilling back with me!